Global attractor and robust exponential attractors for some classes of fourth-order nonlinear evolution equations: Uniform-in- estimates on solution

-We will derive some estimates for the difference of two solutions which are uniform in $\varepsilon$.
+Next, we will derive some estimates for the difference of two solutions which are uniform in $\varepsilon$.
 Recall that $\bff{S}_\varepsilon(t)$ is the semigroup generated by the system~\eqref{equ:llbar}.
+As a consequence of Lemma~\ref{lem:H1 unif e}--\ref{lem:H4 unif}, there exists a semi-invariant compact absorbing set for $\bff{S}_\varepsilon(t)$.
 An analogue of Lemma~\ref{lem:smt H1} is stated below.